Defining Artists’ Moving Images

 Experimental film doesn’t offer a clear, unequivocal ‘message’.
 More frequently than mainstream film, it is fraught with conscious ambiguities, encourages multiple interpretations and marshals contradictory techniques and subject matter to create active participation of the viewer.

 Experimental film tends to make conscious use of the materials of the cinema that call attention to the medium.

 Experimental film may form part of a gallery installation.

-As you can see, even the definition (an adaptation of a definition by Edward S. Small in 1994) is quite loose!
+As you can see, even the definition (an adaptation of a definition by Edward S. Small in 1994), is still a point of fine judgment!